storefront-x/storefront-x/docs/modules/vue-i18n.md

 ## `useSwitchLocalePath` composable

-Used for switching between the locales while staying on the current page.
+Returns path of the current route for specified locale.

 ### Example